Alumni Profiles - Communication

 Chris LaPorte

-Chris LaPorte, Associate Professor of Art at Aquinas College and Aquinas College Graduate, has most recently completed "The Sister Project".
-LaPorte has been well known in the West Michigan community since 2010 for his 28-foot-wide pencil drawing "Cavalry, American Officers, 1921" that took first place in ArtPrize.
+Chris LaPorte, Associate Professor of Art at Aquinas College and an Aquinas College graduate, has been well known in the West Michigan community since 2010 for his 28-foot-wide pencil drawing "Cavalry, American Officers, 1921" which took first place in ArtPrize.
 This piece is on display at the Aquinas College Grace Hauenstein Library.
-Since ArtPrize 2010, LaPorte has continued to create and exhibit his large scale drawings.
+Since ArtPrize 2010, LaPorte has continued to create and exhibit his large-scale drawings.

 And a giver she was.
-After going home to her Savior, Connie donated a substantial gift to the Communication Department with the intent of creating a lasting tribute to the Dominican sisters and the college.
+After going home to her Savior, Connie donated a substantial gift to the Communication Department to create a lasting tribute to the Dominican sisters and the college.
 This was a gift they chose to keep on giving.
 The faculty in the Communication Department decided to use the gift to honor Connie and the Grand Rapids Dominican Sisters.
 The piece also gives even more of a daily, on-campus presence of the Dominican women who founded the College.
-Upon conversation with Sister Maureen Geary, current prioress and soon-to-be councilor for the Dominican Sisters of Grand Rapids, the decision was made to create The Sister Project.
+Upon conversation with Sister Maureen Geary, former prioress for the Dominican Sisters of Grand Rapids, the decision was made to create The Sister Project.

-After installing the Aquinas drawing, LaPorte said "You have the face of Aquinas on one side, and the Dominican Sisters holding up the wall on the other side".
-This two-piece project provides another symbolic connection between the Grand Rapids Dominicans and the Aquinas College Community, emphasizing how one could not be possible or complete without the other.
+After installing the Aquinas drawing, LaPorte said, "You have the face of Aquinas on one side, and the Dominican Sisters holding up the wall on the other side."
+This two-piece project provides another symbolic connection between the Grand Rapids Dominicans and the Aquinas College Community, emphasizing that one could not exist or be complete without the other.
 'The Dominican Sisters of Aquinas College' is on permanent display in the west wing of the Academic Building as of Dec.
 3rd, 2018.
 'The Dominican Sisters of Marywood' is located in the main lounge of the Dominican Center.

 Brett Stoll